Skip to main content ↓

 17. Provide exclusive offers

-Providing certain special deals only to social media followers of email subscribers is a great way to make them feel special.
+Providing certain special deals only to social media followers or email subscribers is a great way to make them feel special.
 Exclusive offers can act as inducers for persuading customers to buy from you again and again.
-Discounts, coupons, freebies, and eBook access are all viable options.

 18. Create coalition programs